Home » News & Updates » Tennessee Court Addresses Constructive Notice of Open and Obvious Condition in Premises Liability Case

-A recent opinion released by the Tennessee Court of Appeals addressed the theory of a property owner’s “constructive notice” of a dangerous condition, and the duty of property owners with respect to open and obvious conditions on their property.
+A recent opinion released by the Tennessee Court of Appeals regarding a premises liability case addressed the theory of a property owner’s “constructive notice” of a dangerous condition, and the duty of property owners with respect to open and obvious conditions on their property.

 In Beverly v.
 Hardee’s Food Sys., LLC, No. E2014-02155-COA-R3-CV (Tenn.
 Ct.
 App.
 June 15, 2015), a child had vomited on the floor of a Hardee’s restaurant near the entryway.
 The mother and child left without informing any Hardee’s employees of the incident.
 Approximately three minutes later, the plaintiff walked into the Hardee’s and slipped in the vomit, injuring his ankle.
 The plaintiff brought a personal injury suit against Hardee’s, based on the theory of negligence.